Barry Dudleston

 Barry Dudleston (born 16 July 1945) is a former first-class cricketer and umpire.
-He was a right-handed batsman and occasional wicketkeeper who played cricket for Rhodesia, Gloucestershire and Leicestershire.
-By the end of his career of 295 first-class games he had made 14,747 runs at 32.48, with 32 hundreds and 241 dismissals.
+He was a right-handed batsman and occasional wicketkeeper who played cricket for Leicestershire, Gloucestershire and Rhodesia.
+By the end of his 295 first-class games career, he had made 14,747 runs at 32.48, with 32 hundreds, 47 wickets, 234 catches and 7 stumpings.

-After his playing career ended he became an umpire and officiated in two Test matches and four ODI games.
-Along with John Hampshire, he umpired the last Benson and Hedges Cup final in 2002, thirty years after helping Leicestershire beat Yorkshire (including John Hampshire) by five wickets in the first Benson and Hedges Cup final in 1972.
+After his playing career ended, he became an umpire and officiated in two Test matches and four ODI games.
+Along with John Hampshire, he umpired in the last Benson and Hedges Cup final in 2002, thirty years after helping Leicestershire beat Yorkshire (including John Hampshire) by five wickets in the first Benson and Hedges Cup final in 1972.